blockbuster

 Even a year ago there was no way I could get that music to play that LOUD, that CLEANLY, and that CORRECTLY in terms of tonality, from the deepest bass to the highest highs, with the wild swings in dynamics that the recording captures so well.

-The audio revolution is alive and well and getting better all the time.
+The audio revolution is alive and well.
 It’s never too late to join in the fun.

 (more…)